 - Checklist of Things to Consider

-Today, medical advances have made it possible for many diseases to be treated successfully, adding to life expectancy and quality of life.
+Today, medical advances have made it possible for people with chronic illness to have successful treatment, improving life expectancy and quality of life.
 However, life-saving advances sometimes mean watching someone you love being kept alive when you are not sure what his or her choice would have been about the treatment being given.
 Often, doctors and families are asked to make difficult treatment decisions.
 In some cases, the courts have been called on to make these decisions.

 Many decisions can be made by patients and their families before a medical crisis occurs.
 Patients with kidney disease might consider preparing a legal document to guide loved ones, doctors and other health care professionals in providing treatment in a time of crisis.